 - Academic Misconduct Warning.
-Minor incidents of academic misconduct (e.g., a mis-quote or statement not properly cited) result in the student being warned and may jeopardize eligibility for financial aid.
-Warning status is in effect for at least one term and a record of this warning is maintained as long as the student is enrolled.
+Minor incidents of academic misconduct (e.g., a mis-quote or statement not properly cited) result in the student being warned.
+A record of the warning is maintained as long as the student is enrolled.
 The record is maintained confidentially and separately from other records and when the student leaves Bryn Athyn College that record is destroyed. - Academic Misconduct Probation.
 A second minor incident of academic misconduct or a first incident of a more serious nature results in the student being placed on probation for at least one term and reduces eligibility for financial aid for the subsequent term of enrollment.
-Records of this action are maintained the same as above. - Academic Misconduct Suspension.
+Records of this action are maintained the same way as described above. - Academic Misconduct Suspension.
 A third minor incident of academic misconduct or second more serious incident results in the student being suspended for at least one academic term and reduces financial aid for the current and the subsequent terms of enrollment.
 In addition, a major incident of academic misconduct (e.g., an entire paper plagiarized or a cheating scheme executed) can result in immediate suspension.
 In addition, Bryn Athyn College reserves the right to remove, at any time, students whose conduct it regards as detrimental to themselves or to the institution.
 Students renewing attendance after suspension must complete the appropriate paperwork with the Admissions Office.
 Neither Bryn Athyn College, the Academy of the New Church, nor any of its officers or directors shall be under any liability for such removal.

 Students who are on misconduct probation, or misconduct suspension are not in good academic standing.
-Not being in good standing hampers progress in degree programs, disqualifies students for internships and study abroad.
+Not being in good standing hampers progress in degree programs, and disqualifies students for internships and study abroad.
 Academic misconduct probation decreases eligibility for financial aid; academic misconduct suspension removes eligibility for financial aid.